sashless/mpcu/README.md

 - add service like youtube to control, online presentation etc
 - write more tests
 - TDD for the future dev
-- add csrf to forms
+- add csrf tokens to forms and ajax